dijef/graph-database-demo/README.md

 # graph-database-demo
-Demo code from presentation about graph databases given at Lhasa Limited
+Demo code and slides from presentation about graph databases given at Lhasa Limited